Ayms/node-Tor/README.md

 The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another in order to enforce anonymity and prevent circuit errors that can occur.

-## node-Tor Goals and possible Future (related to Tor Project) :
+## node-Tor Goals and possible Future :

-The intent of this project is to provide Tor mechanisms in a web language, so it might open the network to web languages interfaces.
+The intent of this project is to provide Tor mechanisms in a web language, so it might open the Tor (or Tor like) network to web languages interfaces.

 It might be easier to install, will not depend on specific applications and can interact with js modules, then it might be possible to easily build web/js applications on top of it (chat, etc).

-It is not unrealist to envision the OP part directly into the browser, for example the OR Guards could implement the wss protocol, or future harmony modules could be used, or as a plugin.
+It is foreseen to implement the OP part directly into the browser.

+The way the node-Tor OP does choose nodes to establish circuits is completely aleatory, lifetime of the circuits is short and does insure rotation of the choosen circuits for a given connection (ie browsing a web site for example will use several different circuits to fetch resources, circuits that are changed and rotated during the browsing time), then it is impossible (or at least extremely difficult) to figure out the paths that your are using since they are aleatory and changing all the time.

-This could then possibly federate the different Tor projects and Tor Browser Bundle into one unique code (OP, OR, TorButton, vidalia, tor2web, privoxy,etc)
+This could possibly federate the different Tor (or Tor like) projects and Tor (or Tor like) Browser Bundle into one unique code (OP, OR, TorButton, vidalia, tor2web, privoxy,etc)

-## node-Tor Goals and possible Future (not related to Tor Project) :

-Beside anonymity, node-Tor can have other multiple uses, for example it can be used to access services that used to be free but that are not any longer (even if yourself did contribute to it!!!) in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.
+Beside anonymity, node-Tor can have other multiple uses, for example it can be used to access services in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.

-node-Tor's nodes could be used to create complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, depending on the uses.
+node-Tor's nodes could be used to create complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, it can then be used to create separated Tor like networks.

 More to come again

 ## node-Tor Status :

-This is a working prototype for now implementing the OP part, see the TODOs in the code.
+This repo is showing a working version implementing partially the OP part (see the TODOs in the code), it can not be used as such.

 It does allow to establish n connections with the ORs, then n circuits for each connection and n streams for each circuit.
 In practice only a few connections and circuits are supposed to be opened, then trafic is streamed along these few circuits.

+The complete version is not public for now, please contact us.

 ## node-Tor OP :